Jawwad78/docker-learning/README.md

-# 🐳 Flask + Redis + NGINX : Multi-Container Project
+# 🐳 Flask + Redis + NGINX : Multi Container Project

-This project is a production-style multicontainer system built with Flask, Redis, and Nginx.
+This project is a production style multicontainer system built with Flask, Redis, and Nginx.

-It demonstrates core DevOps concepts in action: containerization, persistence, configuration management, scaling, and load balancing; all orchestrated with Docker Compose.
+It demonstrates core DevOps concepts in action: containerization, scaling, and load balancing; all orchestrated with Docker Compose.

 ---